Detroit city guide

 Where to stay

-For the Palace of Auburn Hills, several hotels and motels are available along Interstate 75 near the arena and in the nearby cities of Pontiac and Rochester Hills.
 In Ann Arbor, just about every major brand has a hotel near the University of Michigan.

 Roads in Detroit aren’t too difficult to navigate as long as it isn’t snowing — the main roads downtown, such as Woodward Avenue and Jefferson Avenue, are quite wide with large medians.
 The downtown grid can be rather confusing to the uninitiated, though, with Michigan Avenue cutting diagonally through the area and several streets curving to conform with the semi-circular Grand Circus Park.
 If your plan is to spend the day around downtown, consider parking your car somewhere and walking — as long as the weather isn’t too harsh, the stroll should be very pleasant.